eubinecto/document-indexing/deliverables/report.md

   fewer Reducers being available than they are needed.
 However, it should be noted that this would not have been the case if there existed numerous duplicated terms in each file split.
-Consider an extreme case where all the file splits contain duplicates of a token and that token only; Mappers would iterate over `tokens` twice (first for aggregation, then for emitting) only to produce the same key-value pairs as what Mappers without the pattern would produce by iterating `tokens` only once.
+Consider an extreme case where all the file splits contain duplicates of a token and that token only; Mappers would iterate over `tokens` twice (first for aggregation, then for emitting) only to produce the same key-value pairs as what simple Mappers would produce by iterating `tokens` only once.
    In this case, mappers with In-mapper Aggregation pattern would in fact take twice the time the simper one would take.

 ## References
 - Manning, D Christopher et al., 2008,  *Introduction to Information Retrieval*, viewed 23rd November 2020, <https://nlp.stanford.edu/IR-book/html/htmledition/positional-indexes-1.html>
-- Nenadic, Goran, 2020, *Preparing to Index*, lecture notes, COMP38211, University of Manchester
+- Nenadic, Goran, 2020, *Preparing to Index*, lecture notes, COMP38211, UOM
-- Nenadic, Goran, 2020, *Querying and ranking: Ranked retrieval*, COMP38211, University of Manchester
+- Nenadic, Goran, 2020, *Querying and ranking: Ranked retrieval*, COMP38211, UOM
-- Nenadic, Goran, 2020 *Principles of IR – Indexing*, COMP38211, University of Manchester
+- Nenadic, Goran, 2020 *Principles of IR – Indexing*, COMP38211, UOM
-- Paton, Norman et al., 2020, *Map Reduce Design Patterns*, COMP382111, University of Manchester
+- Paton, Norman et al., 2020, *Map Reduce Design Patterns*, COMP382111, UOM